Liked these great recommendations? Don’t lose them! Click to save on the free Urbaniser app.

 14 Lillie Road, West Brompton

 Hackney Wick’s warehouse district is home to a gang of cool bars and restaurants housed in former factories – including Crate, a beloved microbrewery overlooking the canal.
 It produces delicious brews (try the fan-favourite pale ale) and excellent, beer-friendly thin-crust pizzas.
 Outside is where the real magic happens, though: canny drinkers can snag the suntrap tables on the sizeable terrace, while the rest spill out onto the towpath, pints in hand.
-These days, it’s walk-in only – but, as always, arrive early.

 Unit 7 Queen's Yard, Hackney Wick